-There are cultural experiences and other adventures to be had on the islands.
+There are cultural experiences and other adventures to be had on the islands, but Stone Town is the sole and beating heart of the bustling community.

 For many visitors, a tour of the principal city of the Islands is a highlight.
 It offers a real change from sunbathing and relaxing on the beaches or enjoying the beautiful waters of the Indian Ocean.